 When driving in fleets of two to five trucks, dedicated truck transport operators tend to drive in a tight formation.
 This is done to minimize the distance between trucks, which allows the big rigs to catch a slipstream and cut back on fuel use.
 Truck makers are currently investing in platooning technology.
 This allows truckers to tailgate in a fleet in a safe manner.

 Platooning Technology at a Glance

-Platooning technology consists of a combination of radar, active braking, and vehicle-control algorithms that digitally link the trucks together.
-For example, if the lead truck brakes, then the one behind it mimics the action by employing the automatic brakes.
+This new technology consists of a combination of radar, active braking, and vehicle-control algorithms that digitally link the trucks together.
+For example, if the lead truck brakes, the one behind it mimics the action by employing the automatic brakes.
 This keeps the trucks in close quarters to reduce wind resistance while also preventing the possibility of a collision from following too closely.

 Platooning technology has met with wide praise but also with some skepticism.
-The state of Missouri, for example, has banned testing of platooning technology on its roads.
+The state of Missouri, for example, has banned testing the technology on its roads.
 The technology may also run into legal hurdles.
 Some states require trucks to retain a separation of two to three seconds; platooning technology keeps the trucks closer.
-The American Trucking Associations has also expressed interest in the technology but is not endorsing it.
+The American Trucking Association has also expressed interest in the technology but is not endorsing it.

 Professional Machine Tool Transportation Serving the U.S., Canada & Mexico